lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8CompatibleERC721.md

 error LSP8CannotSendToSelf();
 ```

-Reverts when specifying the same address for `from` and `to` in a token transfer.Reverts when specifying the same address for `from` and `to` in a token transfer.
+Reverts when specifying the same address for `from` and `to` in a token transfer.

 <br/>